 If you can safely reach the car and the water has subsided, start drying it to prevent the spread of mildew.
 Open all the doors, trunk, and hood, using a wet vac to remove any standing water.
-Remove all the mats and seats.
+Grab some tools like a cordless wrench and remove all the mats and seats.
 Dry the interior by laying towels and wiping up all the crevices.
 Position fans on one side of your car and let them blow through the cabin for at least a day.
 If the upholstery still feels damp, sprinkle baking soda on it to absorb remaining moisture.

 If you can’t reach your car because partially submerged in water, leave it until the water subsides or you’re able to safely haul it to safer ground.
 Don’t try to enter the car or start it to move it.
 If the water has risen to the dashboard, there’s no point in worry about the vehicle now; your insurance company will probably consider it totaled because of the electronic components.

 Give your insurance company a call to determine what your next steps should be.
 There’s a chance that your policy covers water or flood damage, so consult with your agent.
 You might want to consider having it totaled or else trying to repair the vehicle might cost you even more.

 You’ll probably need to get your car towed to a local garage for work to be done on it: flushing the fluids, professionally cleaning it, replacing the spark plugs and filters, etc.